 Magento backorders allow customers to place orders even if the desired product is out of stock.
 That's a great feature since it prevents people from leaving their carts and moving to different stores.
 It comes in handy at times when the inventory hasn't been restocked, but you want to keep customers engaged.

-Note: to prevent unexpected out-of-stock situations, you might want to enable low-stock email notifications to optimize your stock management.
+Note: to prevent unexpected out-of-stock situations, you might want to enable to optimize your stock management.

 Magento 2 allows you to set up backorders in two ways: globally or for a certain product.
 In this article, you'll learn how to apply both of these methods and tackle what backorders actually mean.